Oxegen: Facilities

-As well as the current eight stages of music, there are three large areas for camping which are subdivided by number and the colours blue, red and green – which is the VIP campsite.
-The backstage and media areas are located in the middle of the site in the buildings normally used to watch the races.
-Stalls and shops are also provided for festival-goers, as well as toilet and shower areas for campers from 2006 onwards.
+As well as the current eight stages of music, there were three large areas for camping which were subdivided by number and the colours blue, red and green – which was the VIP campsite.
+The backstage and media areas were located in the middle of the site in the buildings normally used to watch the races.
+Stalls and shops were also provided for festival-goers, as well as toilet and shower areas for campers from 2006 onwards.

 A Centra store was located in each campsite from 2007 onwards and An Post first appeared at the festival in 2008.

-The toilet facilities, which had previously been criticised by some as not being adequate for the large number of people at the festival, were improved in recent years.
-There is also a funfair adjacent to the arena, featuring a big wheel and other rides, such as the "Magic Carpet", the "Big Drop", and the roller coaster.
+There was also a funfair adjacent to the arena, featuring a big wheel and other rides, such as the "Magic Carpet", the "Big Drop", and the roller coaster.
 In 2008, an additional funfair was located in the blue campsite alongside other campsite entertainment such as a circus, silent disco and the Xbox Live Stage.
-Glass in any form is banned from the festival site and bottle corks, cans and umbrellas are banned from the concert arena.
+Glass in any form was banned from the festival site and bottle corks, cans and umbrellas are banned from the concert arena.

 52 miles of fencing are used across the site.
 14 megawatts of power are used to energise Oxegen, with 28,000 miles of cable used to transfer this power.
 25,000 litre water tankers are located around the site.
 Hats and cloaks are regularly seen, whilst wellies are also commonly worn by festival-goers.

-The Dance Arena is a large shed previously used for ideal homes exhibitions.
+The Dance Arena was a large shed previously used for ideal homes exhibitions.